testeddoughnut/multistack/README.md

 ### Migrating from supernova

 Migrating to MultiStack from supernova is fairly easy in most cases.
 At the most basic level, all you need to do is rename your '.supernova' configuration file to '.multistack'.
 The only caveat is that some of the configuration items might need to be renamed to support all the clients.
 For example, a bunch of the original environment variables for nova client began with 'NOVA_'.
 These variables will still work when running 'multinova', however none of the other client wrappers will read these settings.
 Global configuration that should be passed to all of the clients should began with 'OS_', while specific configuration that should be read only for a specific client should began with the client's name (so 'NOVA_', for example).
+Grouping is handled differently in MultiStack than supernova, more information on that aspect later on.
 You will also need to setup any values you have stored in keyring for MultiStack since it uses a different entry in keyring than supernova.

 ### Installation